 Your final year is focused on your dissertation, a large-scale piece of independent academic research.
 Other modules focus on event sustainability, and strategic management.

-David Jarman came to Edinburgh to study his undergraduate degree, a period during which he combined study with summers spent working at the Edinburgh festivals.
+Dr David Jarman came to Edinburgh to study his undergraduate degree, a period during which he combined study with summers spent working at the Edinburgh festivals.
 Through the early years of the century David built up his festival experience, completed an MSc, and travelled.
 This provided a great platform on which to develop his academic teaching and research career with Edinburgh Napier, from 2007 on.

-Gary Kerr is a Lecturer in Festival and Event Management in the Business School at Edinburgh Napier University, where he lectures students on International Festival & Event Management degree programmes.
+Dr Gary Kerr is a Lecturer in Festival and Event Management in the Business School at Edinburgh Napier University, where he lectures students on International Festival & Event Management degree programmes.
 Gary has a PhD in Biological Sciences from the University of Warwick and is completing his second PhD at the University of Salford on the social, political and cultural dimensions of science festivals in the UK.
 As part of his research, he has interviewed over 30 UK science festival directors.
 He has worked in numerous roles with various festivals including Staff Manager, Event Manager, Venue Manager, Production Coordinator, Creative Producer, and Creative Director.
 He was Stage Manager for the Olympics & Paralympics Homecoming Parade (2016).

 Internationally, Gary has held the role of Quality Controller of the Innovator Festival (UAE) and Local Content Manager and Producer of the world-leading Abu Dhabi Science Festival.
 In these roles Gary consistently provided his clients with ongoing feedback on the quality of the festival's content and ensured consistency in the delivery of a high quality festival.
 Gary teaches at up to 20 universities across the UAE each year and is a Visiting Professorial Teaching Felow at The University of Warwick

-Dr Jane Ali-Knight is a Professor in Festival and Event Management and a Visiting Research Professor at Curtin University, Perth.
+Prof Jane Ali-Knight is a Professor in Festival and Event Management and a Visiting Research Professor at Curtin University, Perth.
 She is currently leading and developing the festival and event subject group as well as lecturing at Universities internationally and facilitating training and development in the field.
 Her core activities fall into three main areas: event and festival related programmes; research and publications and conferences and professional events.
 She is currently a board member of BAFA (British Arts and Festivals Association), Without Walls, Vice Chair of Women in Tourism and is a Fellow of the HEA and Royal Society of the Arts.

 Dr Martin Robertson's career in academia followed his professional development and managerial experiences within the areas of conference organisation, tourism, travel and economic development (private and public sector).
 He has maintained his contact with the industry environment through Business Events and Conference Management and through Art Festival logistics and also through event resilience and leadership research.
 This drives his continued desire for a learning, and teaching experience - alongside subject related research, that is professionally and socially useful.